Supervisor/supervisor/README.txt

   'umask' -- The umask of the supervisord process.
 Default: 022.

   'logfile' -- The path to the activity log of the supervisord process.
+This option can include the value '%(here)s', which expands to the directory in which the supervisord configuration file was found.
+Default: ./supervisord.log.

   'logfile_maxbytes' -- The maximum number of bytes that may be consumed by the activity log file before it is rotated (suffix